archer-man/backgammon/README.md

 # Backgammon

-Backgammon is game written in Java using JavaFX technology.
+Backgammon game written in Java using JavaFX technology.

 ## Usage